 About the Foundation

-The Bristol Sport Foundation (BSF) promotes, funds and develops sport-based community programming on behalf of Bristol Bears Community Foundation, Bristol Flyers Community Basketball, Bristol Jets Community Badminton, Bristol City Robins Foundation and the Bristol Sport Foundation itself.
+The Bristol Sport Foundation (BSF) promotes, funds and develops sport-based community programming on behalf of Bristol Bears Community Foundation, Bristol Flyers Community Basketball, Bristol Jets Community Badminton, Robins Foundation and the Bristol Sport Foundation itself.

 The Foundation uses a combination of grant funding, donations, fundraising activities and revenue in return for services.
 BSF is a Charitable Incorporated Organisation (charity number 1165410) and was registered on February 3rd, 2016.